History of Furniture: Shaker Style Furniture

 "The peculiar grace of a Shaker chair is due to the fact that it was built by someone capable of believing that an angel might come down and sit on it." - Thomas Merton

 Shaker furniture has changed little since its inception in the late 1700's by a Christian denomination (the Shakers) that stressed beliefs of simplicity and efficiency.
 Trademarks of Shaker style furniture include spare design with straight lines, straightforward construction techniques and an understated beauty that reflects the modest values of the Shaker community.

 The Shakers were among the first in America to try mass production, and they were so successful at it that the Shaker name became synonymous with quality.
 Mortise and tenon joinery and dovetailing are a hallmark of the Shaker style.
 Contrary to common belief, the Shakers are not similar to Luddites, or the Amish, in that they embrace technology that increases efficiency, which saves them the time that belongs to God.

-Below are some of The Joinery's favorite Shaker pieces from our standard line including our Shaker Dining Table in Cherry, the Joinery Lingerie in Eastern Walnut, and the Shaker Reverse Bed in 1/4 Sawn Fumed White Oak.
-You can see our full range of Shaker style furniture here.
+Below are images of some of The Joinery's favorite Shaker furniture pieces from our standard line, including our Shaker Dining Table in Cherry, the Shaker Writing Desk in Cherry, and the Shaker Reverse Bed in Fumed White Oak.
+You can see our full range of Shaker style furniture.